 If you thought about skipping the whole hiking rainforest and mountain part and visit a Mountain Gorilla at a zoo (or a conservatory) I have news for you.

 The Mountain Gorillas of Virunga range do not survive confinement.
-Many attemps have been made to move them to the zoo of western world.They did not survive more than a few flimsy months.
+Many attempts have been made to move them to the zoo of western world.
+They did not survive more than a few flimsy months.

 You can see Gorillas in Uganda, Rwanda and Congo DRC.
 These countries share the rainforest and mountains where gorillas have reigned and lived for thousands of years.

-However rwanda is struggling to revive the wildlife population in its national parks.
+However Rwanda is struggling to revive the wildlife population in its national parks.
 That is where Uganda wins the race to track Gorillas.

 Congo DRC is a country with incredible natural beauty.
 With nature’s bounty comes great suffering in Congo often influenced or fueled by European countries (hello France).